rdev12/MAACA/README.md

 ## Dataset
 The Video Complaint Dataset (VCD) is a novel resource aimed at advancing research in aspect-level complaint detection from video.
 The CSV files containing the train and test split used in the paper is made available under the `data` folder.
+The combined csv file represents the VCD dataset.
-The audio and corresponding video for each video clip can be obtained by running the `download_data.sh` script.
+The audio and corresponding video for each video clip can be obtained by running the `download_video.py` script.
 The corresponding moment retrieved timestamps are obtained from running CGDETR model on the video clips.

 ### Download Video and Audio Data